-Want to drink in fresh air, see spectacular scenery, and get close to nature?
-Take a bike ride!
+Want to drink in the fresh air, see spectacular scenery, and get close to nature?
+Take a Gatlinburg bike ride!
 Check out these six bike routes and find one that’s right for you.
 (Note that mountain biking is not permitted anywhere in the park, though there are mountain bike trails outside the park boundaries.)

 This popular, nearly flat trail is one of only two paths open to bicycles in the Great Smoky Mountains National Park.
 The trail runs 1.9 miles one way starting at the Sugarlands Visitor Center and takes you along the scenic Little Pigeon River.
 You’ll pass remnants of ruined homesteads, too.
 The trail is especially good for riding with children or anyone who needs a fairly easy biking trail.